 One of the most beautiful man-made lakes in the country, Lake Lure is nestled in the foothills of the Blue Ridge Mountains of North Carolina.
 Located about 27 miles from Asheville, Lake Lure sits in the Hickory Nut Gorge, surrounded by lush mountain tops and sheer granite cliffs.
 Look up to see the famous Chimney Rock.
 From the top of Chimney Rock, there are spectacular views of the lake and gorge.
-It has been a filming location for scenes from the movies Thunder Road, Dirty Dancing, A Breed Apart, Forrest Gump, The Last of the Mohicans, The Passion of the Christ and Firestarter.
+It has been a filming location for scenes from the movies Thunder Road, Dirty Dancing, A Breed Apart, The Last of the Mohicans, and Firestarter.
 Don't miss the Dirty Dancing Festival!

 Take a relaxing walk on the boardwalk any time of the year (free) and cross the Flowering Bridge.
 Enjoy a picnic by the lake.
 Nearby is shopping and restaurants in the village of Chimney Rock.
 The lake is owned by the town of Lake Lure, with private homes surrounding most of the lake.
-Access is provided via a town marina and park.
-You can rent a pontoon or electric boat, canoe or kayak at the marina.
-Guided tours of the lake are also available in April-October.
+Access is provided via a town marina, beach, and park.

-While the beach and lake is owned by the town, a private company maintains the beach and its amenities that include a waterslide into the lake and a water park perfect for a hot summer day.
-There are also restrooms, changing rooms, snack bar, picnic tables and a clean sandy beach.
-It's open every day 10 AM-6 PM, Memorial Day weekend through Labor Day weekend.
-2015 admission is $8/adults, $7/seniors, $6/children 4-12.
+The Beach: While the wide sandy beach and lake are owned by the town, a private company maintains the beach and its amenities that include a waterslide into the lake and a water park perfect for a hot summer day.
+There are also restrooms, changing rooms, a snack bar, and picnic tables.
+It's open from Memorial Day through Labor Day.
+Early and late season, it's weekend only - and 7 days a week mid-June through mid-August.
+Admission is around $10/adults, $9/seniors, $8/age 4-12 - includes water park.
 No pets allowed.
+Beach house are 10 AM-5 PM.
 The beach is along US Highway 64 / 74A.
-Street address is 2930 Memorial Hwy, Lake Lure, NC 28746.
+The street address is 2930 Memorial Hwy, Lake Lure.

 Lake Lure is located 27 miles from downtown Asheville.
 Follow I-240 East to Exit #9, Highway 74A East to Bat Cave and continue on Highway 74A (and Highway 64) to Lake Lure.